-Keppra (levetiracetam) is a newer medication that can be used for treating seizures in dogs and cats.
+Keppra, the brand name for levetiracetam, is a newer medication that can be used for treating seizures in dogs and cats.
 Seizures and epilepsy are commonly diagnosed conditions in dogs.
 A seizure happens when the brain's neurons are quickly and continuously discharging, causing increased electrical activity.
 Seeing your dog go through a seizure can be upsetting, but it's not usually life-threatening.
 Medications traditionally used to treat seizures and epilepsy include phenobarbital and potassium bromide.

 Keppra can be used by itself as an anticonvulsant medication.
-It can also be used in conjunction with phenobarbital and/or potassium bromide to alleviate symptoms more effectively.
+It can also be used in conjunction with phenobarbital or potassium bromide to alleviate symptoms more effectively.
 Less of those other medications may be needed when using Keppra, which can reduce the side effects they may cause.
 Side effects of phenobarbital or potassium bromide in dogs may include sedation, ataxia (loss of coordination), and behavioral changes.

-Most dogs and cats seem to tolerate levetiracetam quite well.
-In dogs, side effects which may be seen are drowsiness, changes in behavior, and gastrointestinal symptoms such as vomiting or diarrhea.
-In cats, a decrease in appetite can occur.
+Most dogs seem to tolerate levetiracetam quite well.
+Side effects in dogs may include drowsiness, changes in behavior, and gastrointestinal symptoms such as vomiting or diarrhea.

-Extended-release tablets (such as levetiracetam 500 mg) must be given intact, not split or crushed, or too much of the medication will be released at once.
+Extended-release tablets must be given intact, not split or crushed, or too much of the medication will be released at once.
 If your pet is likely to chew them, it is better to use the regular formulation rather than the extended-release formulation.

-It is important to remember that levetiracetam has been used to date only in a limited number of pets and less is known about the effects in cats than in dogs.
+It's important to remember that levetiracetam has been used to date only in a limited number of pets, and only some of the effects in dogs are known.

 As with any other anticonvulsant medication, levetiracetam should never be stopped suddenly.
 Doing so may place your pet at risk of life-threatening seizure activity.